ory/meta/templates/repository/common/PROJECTS.md

 [Ory Hydra](https://github.com/ory/hydra) is an OpenID Certified™ OAuth2 and OpenID Connect Provider which easily connects to any existing identity system by writing a tiny "bridge" application.
-Gives absolute control over the user interface and user experience flows.
+Gives absolute control over user interface and user experience flows.

 ### Ory Oathkeeper: Identity & Access Proxy